 Let's look more at clues from the input

 Knowing what to guess

 Clues from the input

 19-month-olds can use known words (like "crying") to figure out unknown words.

-Ferguson, Graf, & Waxman 2014

-Sample test scenario, where only animate things can cry
+Ferguson, Graf, & Waxman 2014 Sample test scenario, where only animate things can cry

-Knowing what to guess Clues from the input: what you know helps you learn new things Ferguson, Graf, & Waxman 2017: At both 19 and 24 months, the number of verbs infants know predicts their ability to use known verbs to learn novel nouns.
+19-month-olds pick this one for the informative condition Knowing what to guess Clues from the input: what you know helps you learn new things Ferguson, Graf, & Waxman 2018: At both 19 and 24 months, the number of verbs infants know predicts their ability to use known verbs to learn novel nouns.